B59-PhysSU/bunch-analysis/README.md

 Given a trajectory (**a table with columns x, h, m in fixed-width Fortran format**) this script identifies all bunches and saves them as CSVs to analyze later.
-Bunches are saved both "as-is" and with x rescaled to zero versions of themselves.
+Bunches are saved both "as-is" and with x, h,m shifted to zero versions of themselves.

 ### How to use